assemblee-virtuelle/semapps/website/docs/middleware/ldp/container.md

 ### `get`

 - Get all resources attached to a container
-- Use the LDP ontology of direct containers
+- Use the LDP ontology of BasicContainers

 ##### Parameters